OSHA Walking-Working Surfaces and fall protection

 In this lesson you will learn about cages, wells and various types of work platforms.

 In this lesson you will learn about the correct safety measures to employ using fixed ladder safety systems.

 In this lesson you will learn about the dangers of falling objects and how to protect against them.

 OSHA Certificate of Compliance

-After successfully completing the training, you can buy the official OSHA Walking-Working Surfaces & Fall Protection Certificate for just $18.95.
+After successfully completing the training, you will instantly receive your OSHA Walking-Working Surfaces & Fall Protection Certificate.

 Instant access and email delivery means you’re OSHA 29 CFR 1910.Subpart I compliant immediately.
 Your certificate will be permanently stored in your account where it can be verified or re-printed at any time.

 OSHA Information and Disclaimer

 This website is not the official or final authority to determine OSHA compliance responsibilities, which are set forth in OSHA standards themselves, and the Occupational Safety and Health Act of 1970.
 Because OSHA regulations are constantly being added, deleted, and/or revised, you must not rely on this website as the official or final authority of OSHA training requirements; refer to the official OSHA regulations available on OSHA’s website (osha.gov). - Click anywhere to read disclaimers.